altuntasfatih/axon-presentation/README.md

 # Axon Presentation
-[Axon](https://axoniq.io/) is open source cqrs and event sourcing freamwork.
+[Axon](https://axoniq.io/) is open source CQRS and Even Sourcing freamwork.

 In [Trendyol](https://www.trendyol.com/), We have used it for 1.5 year in the production.
 We have approximately 12 million wallets that works on it.

-We will make a presentation about introduction the axon framework and our experiences with it.
+We made a presentation about introduction the axon framework and our experiences with it.
 We hope it will helpful for people who thinks use it.
-This repo contains materials for the presentation.
+This repo contains presentation and code examples.

 Branches: